transistorize/airquality/resources/README.md

         sudo apt-get install g++
         sudo apt-get install git
-        sudo apt-get install postgresql-9.1 postgresql-server-dev-9.1 postgresql-contrib-9.1
+        sudo apt-get install postgresql-9.2 postgresql-server-dev-9.2 postgresql-contrib-9.2

-    With those two last commands, I installed postgres v9.1, but v9.2 is good too.
+    With those two last commands, I installed postgres v9.2, but v9.1 may work as well.
 The server development files are needed by the node postgres bindings.
 For the necessary changes made post-install, following the instructions here: https://help.ubuntu.com/10.04/serverguide/postgresql.html
     Note: I have documented my steps as best as possible here, but you should read the PostgreSQL admin guide if you want more in-depth information that is out of scope for this README.
 This is by no means a complete setup to secure everything.

 3. Modify postgresq.conf:

-        sudo vim /etc/postgresql/9.1/main/postgresql.conf
+        sudo vim /etc/postgresql/9.2/main/postgresql.conf

     On my version, I changed line 59 to remove the hashtag/pound sign.